 Synonyms of Opps

-There are many different ways to say “opps,” depending on the context.
-Some words have a similar meaning, while others are more formal or playful.
+There are many different ways to say opps, depending on the context and tone you want to use.
+Some alternatives carry the same idea of rivalry or opposition, while others are more formal, casual, or even playful.

 Common Synonyms for “Opps”: